 Screen time is linked to a host of insomnia symptoms in teenagers.
-By delaying the release of melatonin, screen time pushes back bedtime and leads to less restful sleep.
-As the majority of teens have strict school start times, a later bedtime usually results in less sleep overall and increased next-day sleepiness.
+By delaying the release of melatonin, screen time lengthens the time it takes to fall asleep and leads to less restful sleep overall.
+As the majority of teens have strict school start times, a later bedtime typically results in fragmented sleep and increased next-day sleepiness.
 Over time, consistently late weekday bedtimes and catch-up sleep on the weekend disrupt the circadian rhythm.

-Scientists believe that children and adolescents may be extra-sensitive to the effects of blue light because their eyes let more light in .
-For this reason, limiting evening screen time in children and adolescents is especially important to prevent sleep problems.
+Scientists believe that children and adolescents may be extra sensitive to the effects of blue light because their eyes let more light in .
+For this reason, limiting evening screen time for children and adolescents is especially important to prevent sleep problems.

-In addition to suppressing melatonin levels, screen time for teens may directly eat into sleep time.
-Engaging in exciting or violent content before bedtime, or using social media, can boost alertness and impede sleepiness.
+In addition to suppressing melatonin levels, screen time for teens may directly reduce sleep time.
+Engaging in exciting content before bedtime or using social media can boost alertness and impede sleepiness.
 Alertness and melatonin levels can also be affected by passive technology, such as a television running in the background or a smartphone that emits sounds, vibrations, and light.

-There is some debate about if screen time actually causes insomnia in teens, or if teens who have trouble sleeping are simply more likely to use screens at night.
-To make matters more complicated, excessive mobile phone use has been linked to symptoms of depression and anxiety , which are themselves a risk factor for insomnia.
+There is some debate about if screen time actually causes insomnia in teens, or if teens who have trouble sleeping are more likely to use screens at night.
+To make matters more complicated, excessive mobile phone use has been linked to symptoms of depression and anxiety , which are additional risk factors for insomnia.
 It may be that sleep, screen time, and negative emotions interact to exacerbate unhealthy behaviors.

-That said, the prevailing opinion is that screen time has a greater effect on insomnia than vice-versa.
+The prevailing opinion among health experts is that screen time has a greater effect on insomnia than vice-versa.
 Studies show that 57% of teens who use technology in the bedroom suffer from sleep problems, and teens consistently report worse sleep when they have a television or small screen , such as a smartphone, in the bedroom.

 Which Devices Have the Biggest Impact on Sleep Quality?

-Researchers aren’t sure whether or not certain devices are worse than others when it comes to sleep problems.
+Researchers are not sure whether or not certain devices are worse than others when it comes to sleep problems.
 Computers, tablets, smartphones, televisions, and game consoles have all been shown to impact sleep, especially when used in the hour before bedtime.

-Some experts believe that sleep suffers more with devices that require interactive use, such as a smartphone or a video game console.
+Some experts believe that sleep is hindered more with devices that require interactive use, such as a smartphone or a video game console.
 Others suggest that smartphones might impact melatonin levels more than television screens since they tend to be held nearer to the face.
 Along the same lines, sleep appears to suffer more when teenagers use screens in a dark room , possibly because their pupils are more dilated and let more blue light pass through.

 The more time a teenager spends on a screen each day, the more likely they are to have disturbed sleep .
 Also, using a phone to communicate with others near bedtime could lead to less sleep as teens stay up later to wait for a reply.
-Finally, keeping a phone on, unsilenced overnight is also shown to disturb sleep when alerts for incoming messages awake teens.
+Finally, keeping a phone unsilenced overnight is also shown to disturb sleep, as alerts for incoming messages may wake teens.

 Tips for Adolescent Screen Time and Sleep

-Because teenagers need to use screens for academic and social obligations, organizations such as the American Academy of Pediatrics prefer not to put an exact number on the recommended screen time for teens.
-Instead, they urge parents to develop a personalized family media plan.
+Because teenagers need to use screens for academic and social obligations, medical professionals prefer not to put an exact number on the recommended screen time for teens.
+Instead, they urge parents to develop a personalized family media protocol.

-A family social media plan should include clear limits on screen time, and allot time for other activities such as sleep, family time, schoolwork, and exercise.
-Teens do best when they are given the chance to participate in creating their own guidelines, so consider sitting down and making a “screen time plan” together.
-As part of the ongoing mission to improve your teenager’s screen use habits and sleeping environment, you should:
+A family media protocol should include clear limits on screen time, and allot time for healthy activities such as sleep, family time, schoolwork, and exercise.
+Teens do best when they are given the chance to participate in creating their own guidelines, so consider sitting down together and making a plan for screen time.
+There are several sleep-promoting strategies which can improve your teenager’s screen use habits and sleeping environment.

 Ideally, the bedroom should be a screen-free zone.
-Reserving the bedroom for sleep helps the brain wind down.
-However, it’s not always feasible to keep technology out of the bedroom.
+Reserving the bedroom for sleep helps the brain wind down and associate the space with sleep.
+However, it is not always feasible to keep technology out of the bedroom.
 If your teen must use technology in the bedroom, ask them to turn their devices off about an hour before bedtime.
 Glasses or applications designed to filter out blue light also appear to minimize disruptions to teenagers’ sleep.

-To help teenagers adopt healthy screen habits, parents should strive to be positive role models by limiting their own screen use.
+To help teenagers adopt healthy screen habits, parents and caregivers should strive to be positive role models by limiting their own screen use.